Windows Authentication

 Single Sign-On with Dynamic Local Accounts

-To configure dynamic local accounts, the Kasm Windows service must be installed and registered.
-In the server or auto-scale configuration, the Connection Username must be set to {sso_create_user} and the Agent Installed option must be enabled.
+To configure dynamic local accounts, the Kasm Desktop Service must be installed and registered.
+In the server or auto-scale configuration, select Dynamic User Accounts for the Connection Credential Type. and the Kasm Desktop Service Installed option must be enabled.

 Note

-The Kasm Windows service comes with built-in PowerShell scripts which are executed for various purposes.
+The Kasm Desktop Service comes with built-in PowerShell scripts which are executed for various purposes.
 There is a PowerShell script responsible for creating local users and setting the password for an incoming session.
 If you have special requirements, you may edit this script for your exact needs.
 See the Service scripts section for more details.

 Advantages